oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/install.operator.ocishell.md

 - **namespace**: The namespace where the operator is to be deployed.
 - **image**: The prebuilt operator image, available on the public GitHub Container Registry.
 - **serviceAccount**: The service account required to run the operator.
-- **enableClusterRoleBinding**: Grants the operator privileges in all cluster namespaces.
-- **domainNamespaceSelectionStrategy**: Chooses how the operator will select namespaces it manages.
 - **domainNamespaceLabelSelector**: For label-based namespace selection, specifies the label selector.

 **Note**: Earlier versions of the operator's Helm chart only supported selecting namespaces that the operator would manage using a list.
 Now, namespaces may be chosen using a list, label selector, or regular expression.